appbaseio/reactivesearch/content/docs/search/reactivesearch-api/reference.md

 ### fieldWeights

 To set the search weight for the database fields, useful when you are using more than one [dataField](/docs/search/reactivesearch-api/reference/#datafield).
-This prop accepts an array of integers.
+This prop accepts an array of `floats`.
 A higher number implies a higher relevance weight for the corresponding field in the search results.

 For example, the below query has two data fields defined and each field has a different field weight.